mmaroti/tasync/README.md

 them are rejected, then that error is returned in the future.
 Both `first` and `second` can be regular objects, so this method may return a regular object, throw an error, or return a future.

+## setTrace(false)

+Disables stack tracing across asynchronous calls.
+This makes the library slighly faster by omitting the creation of an extra object in each future.